TRAVELERS WITH DISABILITIES

 Shanti Aaron - Atlanta, Georgia

-Shanti Aaron is the Social Security programs manager for Georgia Department of Labor Vocational Rehabilitation Services.
+Shanti Aaron is the Work Incentive Planning and Assistance Services Director for Georgia Vocational Rehabilitation Agency (GVRA).
 She holds a MS degree from the University of Wisconsin-Stout in Vocational Rehabilitation, as well as post-graduate certification in Management.
-She has worked in all facets of Vocational Rehabilitation for twenty plus years.
+She has worked in all facets of Vocational Rehabilitation for twenty five plus years.
 Ms. Aaron has served on a variety of Boards and Committees as an advocate for persons with disabilities.
+She is currently the Chair for the employment Committee for the Georgia Coalition for the Blind, and serves on the Training Education Compliance and Outreach Committee for the Delta Advisory Board for persons with Disabilities.
+She lives in Atlanta with her husband and has two adult children and two grandchildren.

 J. R. Harding, Ph.D. - Tallahassee, Florida